peshitta/aramaic-mapper/README.md

 * Consonants are expected to be in the standard Aramaic order.
 * Vowels are expected to be in the Sedra [ a o e i u ] order + optional Eastern/Hebrew short E and long O in positions 6 and 7 respectively.
-* Diacritics must also follow Sedra [' , _  *] order.
-They are Qushaya,
+* Diacritics, if provided, should follow Sedra [' , _  *] order.
+They are
-  Rukkakha, Linea Occultans and Seyame respectively.
+  Qushaya, Rukkakha, Linea Occultans and Seyame respectively.
   Other diacritics like verb and homograph dots or Hebrew Sheva, if supported, should be added after the above.
 * Optionally punctuation and other characters could be added for mapping.